el3um4s/strani-anelli-blog/_posts/2021/2021-07-23-sveltekit-et-github-pages-english/2021-07-23-sveltekit-et-github-pages-english.md

 date: "2021-07-23 15:00"
 categories:
   - TypeScript
-  - Svelte
+  - SvelteKit
-  - Electron
+  - GitHub Pages
 tags:
   - TypeScript
-  - Svelte
+  - SvelteKit
-  - Electron
+  - GitHub Pages
 ---

 I waited a few weeks before writing a new article about how to use Svelte with GitHub Pages.
 Today I'm interested in testing SvelteKit.
 This post will take the form of a logbook: I report the various steps as I do them.
 They are notes, instead of a guide.